Pushing to protect pharmacies and patients from the spread of COVID-19

 - Implementing Medicaid provider ID numbers for pharmacists

-- Allowing insurance coverage for pharmacist-initiated medications and OTC products
+- Allowing insurance coverage for pharmacist-initiated medications and OTC products, as the Ohio Department of Medicaid has already done.

-- Obtaining reimbursement for pharmacist-rendered services (consult agreement drug therapy management, INRs, etc.) to relieve pressure on health systems and emergency departments
+- Authorizing and incentivizing pharmacist-rendered services (consult agreement drug therapy management, INRs, etc.) to relieve pressure on health systems and emergency departments

 These are just a few of our suggestions, but we are open to hear many more.
 We are gathering feedback hourly at this point.
 If you see any opportunities or concerns that you feel need to be addressed, please contact firstname.lastname@example.org.